Boschi404/Boschi404/README.md

 I'm Leonardo Boschi, a Full-Stack Developer and creative professional with a strong passion for cars.
 I combine coding expertise with design skills to develop efficient systems, full-stack applications,
-and captivating visual content — bringing ideas to life with functionality and style.
+and captivating visual content, bringing ideas to life with functionality and style in mind.

 ## 🧠 Skills
 - **Backend development** and system architecture